When might you have a tummy tuck?

 - possible further costs for additional revision surgery or treatment

-If you are considering abdominoplasty, you should first discuss it with your doctor.
-More information is also available on the Australasian Foundation for Plastic Surgery website, and in our guide to cosmetic surgery.
+If you are considering having a tummy tuck, you should first discuss it with your doctor.
+More information is also available on the Australian Society of Plastic Surgeons website, and in our guide to cosmetic surgery.

 Learn more here about the development and quality assurance of healthdirect content.